antiboredom/scrapism-fall-2022/README.md

 ### 5. November 1st

 Project 1 crit.
+Using real browsers.
 Scraping images.
 Basic image publications.

 #### Readings for next week
 * **[When Proof Is Not Enough by Mimi Onuoha](https://fivethirtyeight.com/features/when-proof-is-not-enough/)**